allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 Article: "Hexagonal Architecture" retrieval event published on event bus
 <<< HTTP GET Response: article: "Hexagonal Architecture" successfully retrieved
 ```
+## Summary
+I hope that the above example depicts the theoretical concepts such as Hexagonal Architecture, Ports and Adapters
+in an easy and comprehensible way.
+I also tried to avoid oversimplifying the example implementation, especially
+for the sake of readers who encounter the HA approach and DDD for the first time.
+It could have been difficult to grasp the difference between a traditional layered architecture and Hexagonal Architecture if the only thing
+your domain is responsible for is storing and fetching data from a repository.
+The same applies to understanding
+the reason why the domain model should be independent from the adapter model.
+Services,
+in which the domain model consists of only one class which is mapped 1 to 1 by an adapter dto (both classes have the same fields, they have just different names), e.g. a JPA entity,
+seems to present Hexagonal Architecture as an over-engineered approach, where one copies the same field values
+from class to class just for the sake of the pattern on its own.
+## Code examples
 If you are interested in the implementation of the example service, fragments of which were included in the code snippets, take a look at the [github repository](https://github.com/dziadeusz/hexagonal-architecture-by-example)